Written By Kassandra Foreman / Reviewed By Ray Spotts

 This offers the most effective brushing technique and prevents the formation of plaque and tartar.

-Removing bacteria and buildup
+Removing germs and buildup

-When sugar, food particles and residue from drinks buildup on the teeth, it allows for bacteria to live and begin to grow and multiply.
+When sugar, food particles and residue from drinks buildup on the teeth, it allows for germs to live and begin to grow and multiply.
 Brushing and flossing the teeth removes this buildup before it hardens, and this can prevent cavities and tooth decay as well as gum disease.

 Regular dental appointments